-Walt Disney World Resort Update for December 19-26, 2017by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for December 19-26, 2017by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for December 19 – 26, 2017

 Writer's note: To those who continue to celebrate: Happy Hanukkah!
 And since this update will next appear after Boxing Day and during Kwanzaa, an early Merry Christmas to those who celebrate each holiday.
 Finally, to be fully inclusive, enjoy the other winter holidays and be sure to get through airing all of your grievances during Festivus so we can start the new year fresh.